nealio1000/weather-app/README.md

-# Banno Interview Exercise
+# Weather app

 ## Description
-Interview exercise for Banno (Jack Henry) designed to provide an endpoint for getting a forecast on a lat/lon pair
+Weather app designed to provide an endpoint for getting a forecast on a lat/lon pair

 ## Usage
 ```bash